 This should not be a surprise to any marketer as many brands try to associate themselves with positive behaviours that might improve our self-perception and how we are perceived by others.
 By seeking to embed a brand into existing behaviours we attempt to encourage habit formation.

 DIY retailers promote ideas for ‘projects’ to nudge us into setting goals that we then feel obliged to complete.
-Social gaming companies have achievement levels and badges to reward our skill and encourage us to aim for the next challenge or goal.
+Social gaming companies use gamification to offer achievement levels and badges to reward our skill and encourage us to aim for the next challenge or goal.
 Theme parks benefit from the peak-end rule and duration neglect as we remember the thrilling rides, but soon forget about the time spent in long queues for the most popular rides.